scalameta/scalafmt/docs/faq.md

 ## Which configuration options minimize diffs/conflicts in version control?}

-- `align=none` If alignment is enabled a renaming of one entity can impact the indentation of other entities.
+- `align.preset=none` If alignment is enabled a renaming of one entity can impact the indentation of other entities.

-- `danglingParentheses=true` Having the closing parentheses on the same line as the last argument makes the diff line include the parentheses and everything following it in case that argument is renamed.
+- `danglingParentheses.preset=true` Having the closing parentheses on the same line as the last argument makes the diff line include the parentheses and everything following it in case that argument is renamed.
 So, technically this does not reduce the number of diff lines, but the length of them.